Luc-Saccoccio/zamonia/README.md

 The tool has 3 main commands, and multiple subcommands:
 - `init`: Initialize the Zamonia database.
-- `update`: Only required if the database was initialized before 0.2.0.0.
-Correct the database.
 - `film`: Command leading to subcommands related to films.
 - `series`: Command leading to subcommands related to series.
+- `book`: Command leading to subcommands related to books.

 ### Subcommands

-All the subcommands are the same for `film` and `series`.
+All the subcommands are the same.
 Only optional arguments are different, they are listed in each subcommand help.

 There is 11 subcommands:
 - `add`: Add a work to the database, takes an index and a title.
 All other informations are optional.